-You Gotta Know These Ballets: Part I
+You Gotta Know These Battles of the Ancient World

 - One of the earliest battles in recorded history, the Battle of Kadesh (1274 BC) was fought near the Orontes River in what is now Syria between Egyptian Pharaoh Ramses II and the Hittite king Muwatalli II.
 Although Ramses proclaimed a great victory for himself, he was lucky to achieve a stalemate after being ambushed by Hittite chariots.
 Kadesh was probably the largest chariot battle in history, with over 5,000 chariots engaged.
 The Egyptian chariots were smaller and faster than those used by the Hittites, which gave the Egyptians an advantage.

 - Persian King Darius I’s invasion of mainland Greece ended with a decisive victory for Miltiades and the Athenians at Marathon (490 BC).
 The defeated Persian commanders were Datis and Artaphernes.
 Among the few Athenian dead of the battle were archon Callimachus and the general Stesilaos.
 Legend has it that the Greek messenger Pheidippides ran to Athens with news of the victory, but collapsed upon arrival.
 This is the inspiration for the modern race known as the “marathon.”

 - Thermopylae (480 BC) was the first battle of the second Persian invasion of Greece.
 Although the Persians under Xerxes I and his general Mardonius defeated the Spartans, King Leonidas and his Spartan troops put up a heroic defense of the pass at Thermopylae (the “hot gates”).
 The Greeks were betrayed by Ephialtes, who told the Persians about a path that led behind the Spartans.
 The battle was part of Themistocles’ plan to halt the advance of the Persians.
 The other part of his plan was to block the Persian navy at Artemisium; a battle occurred there simultaneously.